samerlahoud/hall-of-fame-escape-lab/handout.md

 ### 3.3 System Key

-Explore the diagnostic page:

-* There is a link on the home page to a simple “ping” diagnostic endpoint.
-* It takes a `host` parameter and shows you the result of a command on the server.
+Explore the diagnostic page linked from the home screen.
+It takes a host parameter and displays some output based on that value.

-Your goal for the **System Key** is to show that you can use this diagnostic feature to execute operating system commands of your choice and reveal internal information from the server that should not be exposed.
-For example, you may try to:
+For this System Key, your team should investigate whether this feature exposes more of the underlying system than intended.
+Pay attention to how changes in the host parameter affect the output, and whether you can and reveal internal information from the server that should not be exposed.

-* List files on the server
-* Read the contents of a file under `web/` such as `system_secret.txt`

-You will need to connect this to command injection and unsafe use of shell commands, and explain how to write such diagnostics safely.
+In your explanation, relate your findings to course topics such as safe use of diagnostic tools, handling user controlled parameters, and separating application behaviour from underlying operating system details.

 ---

-## 4. What to record
+## 4. What to Share

-For each key your team finds, write down the following (brief bullet points are enough):

-1. **What you achieved**

-   * A short description of what you did and what changed or what you saw.
-   * For example, “We were logged in as Alice but saw Bob’s grades,” or “When the instructor opens the comments page, Alice’s grade is automatically changed.”

-2. **How you did it**

-   * Enough detail so that you could repeat it later.
-   * For example, a specific URL you used, an HTTP request body, or a comment payload.

-3. **Why it worked (course concept)**

-   * Which vulnerability or concept from CSCI 4178 explains the behaviour.
-   * For example, SQL injection, stored XSS, missing output encoding, command injection, missing input validation, missing CSRF protection.

-4. **How to fix it**

-   * At least one realistic countermeasure for that vulnerability.
-   * For example:

-     * Using parameterized queries instead of string concatenation in SQL.
-     * Escaping or sanitizing untrusted output in HTML.
-     * Adding CSRF tokens on sensitive POST requests.
-     * Avoiding shell calls with concatenated user input and using safe APIs instead.

----

-## 5. Debrief

-At the end of the session, each team will briefly present one or two of its findings:

-* Which key you obtained
-* What you did
-* Which vulnerability it demonstrates
-* How a real defender should fix or prevent it

-The aim of this final lab is not to have the most clever exploit, but to show that you can:

-* Recognise important classes of vulnerabilities
-* Turn them into concrete, observable effects
-* Reason about realistic mitigations

-You are encouraged to share ideas within your team and to focus on understanding and explanation.
+During the lab, your team should keep brief notes for each key: what you managed to do, how you did it (including any important input, URL, or sequence of steps), and which CSCI 4178 concepts explain why it worked.
+Each team will be invited to share these findings with the instructor on Teams, focusing on a clear description of the vulnerability and at least one realistic way to fix it.